 Black Diesel Coffee is a southside joint for coffee lovers.
 Aaron suggests getting a pour-over with their locally roasted beans, a deceptively simple drink that offers complexity that’ll have your tastebuds saying, “give me more!”.
-Drink it black or add cream and sugar, either way you’ll be delighted.
-Now that you have coffee in hand, let’s head over to County Farm Park.
-This 141-acre nature area Dee has captured, hosted a Mental Institution in the 1800’s!
-Now days this area has been given over to nature, offering beautiful trails including the parkour exercise trail.
+Drink it black or add cream and sugar, either way it's delightful.
+With coffee in hand, let’s head over to County Farm Park.
+This 141-acre nature area hosted a Mental Institution in the 1800’s.
+Now, this area has been given over to nature, offering beautiful trails including the parkour exercise trail.

 Brewed Awakenings Café & Pittsfield Preserve Nature Trail Area

-Located just outside of charming downtown Saline, a few minutes south of Ann Arbor, is Brewed Awakenings Café.
-This small-town café is quite large inside with cozy fireside lounge chairs along with many traditional table/chairs set up.
-While their menu is extensive it says a lot about the quality of beans when Aaron suggests getting a basic cup of joe!
-Ready?
-On to Pittsfield Preserve Nature Trail.
-This trail is very open.
-You’ll see a lot of meadow and prairie lands, as well as mature woods and wetlands.
+Located just outside of charming downtown Saline, south of Ann Arbor, is Brewed Awakenings Café.
+This small-town café is quite large inside with cozy fireside lounge chairs along with traditional tables and chairs.
+While their menu is extensive it says a lot about quality when Aaron suggests getting a basic cup of joe!
+Next up: Pittsfield Preserve Nature Trail.
+You’ll see meadow and prairie lands, as well as mature woods and wetlands.
 With 535 acres to explore, you could be like Dee and spend the entire afternoon here.

 The Owl & Draper-Houston Meadows Preserve

-The Owl, Morning Til' NIght, situated in Milan, 15 minutes south of Ann Arbor, is a community house.
-They offer coffee drinks in the morning and craft beer at night with community events sprinkled in.
+The Owl, Morning Til' Night, situated in Milan, 15 minutes south of Ann Arbor, is a community gathering place.
+They offer coffee drinks in the morning and craft beer at night with events sprinkled in.
 Aaron has two suggestions.
-If you’re ordering in the morning go for an iced Vanilla Cappuccino and at night, live it up with a coffee cocktail, the Vanilla Jameson Cappuccino with Coffee Liqueur!
+If you’re ordering in the morning, an iced Vanilla Cappuccino and at night, live it up with a coffee cocktail, like the Vanilla Jameson Cappuccino with Coffee Liqueur!
 Grab your capp and head over to Draper-Houston Meadows Preserve.
 Dee captured the boardwalk in the floodplain wooded area.
 You’ll also find a lovely mature woodlot and two creeks meandering through hedgerows on their way to the Saline River.